georgs-tumans/golang-scraper-bot/README.md

  - Fetching data about the current interest rates of the government issued savings bonds of the Republic of Latvia notifying the user in case the 12 months bonds interest rate is equal or higher than the desired configured value.

+## Preconditions

+Before using this app you need a Telegram bot API key which means you must register a bot.
+Learn how to do it [here](https://core.telegram.org/bots#how-do-i-create-a-bot).

+## Use

+1. Register a bot with Telegram
+2. Build and run this app
+3. Use commands to interact with your new Telegram bot :)

 ## Initial setup

 Before running, you **must** create an `.env` file; use this [example](/.env.example) to fill out the values.